 - Surface Transportation Block Grant (STBG) funds: STBG funds may be authorized for planning activities in the planning work program.
 STBG funds require a 20% local match for the 80% of federal funds. - Residual Section 5303 funds: These are federal funds designated for transit planning and research activities that were not spent during the year it was authorized and was rolled over.
-It is distributed with 80% federal funds/ 5% state funds/ 15% local funds.
+It is distributed through TDOT as 80% federal funds/ 5% state funds/ 15% local funds.
+All of the Section 5303 funds from KYTC are spent with no residual funds remaining

-P. ANNUAL REPORTING OF PERFORMANCE AND EXPENDITURES [23 CFR 420.117]
+O. ANNUAL REPORTING OF PERFORMANCE AND EXPENDITURES [23 CFR 420.117]